gunthercox/ChatterBot/docs/sessions.rst

 The following example is taken from the Django :code:`ChatterBotView` built into ChatterBot.
 In this method, the unique identifiers for each chat session are being stored in Django's session objects.
-This allows different users who interact with the bot through different web browsers to have seperate conversations with the chat bot.
+This allows different users who interact with the bot through different web browsers to have separate conversations with the chat bot.

 .. literalinclude:: ../chatterbot/ext/django_chatterbot/views.py
    :language: python